thepassle/create-lit-app/README.md

 </p>

 <p align="center">
-  This project has been deprecated in favor of the [open-wc starter app](https://github.com/open-wc/open-wc-starter-app).
+  This project has been deprecated in favor of the <a href="https://github.com/open-wc/open-wc-starter-app">open-wc starter app</a>.
 </p>